Judy Chu: Tenure

 In 2009, Chu voted to increase the debt ceiling to $12.394 trillion.
 In 2010, she voted to increase the debt ceiling to $14.294 trillion.
 In January 2011, she voted against a bill to reduce spending on non-security items to fiscal year 2008 levels.
 In 2011, Chu voted against the Budget Control Act of 2011, which incrementally raised the debt ceiling.

 In 2010, she voted against measures proposed by the House to strip government funding to Planned Parenthood, and opposed restricting federal funding of abortions.

-Chu opposed the "See Something, Say Something Act of 2011," which provides "immunity for reports of suspected terrorist activity or suspicious behavior and response."
+Chu opposed the "See Something, Say Something Act of 2011", which provides "immunity for reports of suspected terrorist activity or suspicious behavior and response."
 She said, "if a person contacts law enforcement about something based solely on someone's race, religion, ethnicity, or national origin, they would not receive immunity from civil lawsuits."

 In June 2011, the House Ethics Committee began an investigation after receiving information suggesting that two of Chu's top aides had directed staffers to do campaign tasks during regular work hours.
 The investigation found that Chu had sent two emails to her staff on how to respond to aspects of the Ethics Committee's inquiry.
 The Committee found no evidence that Chu was aware of her staff's actions, it did find that the emails represented actions that interfered with the committee's investigation of the matter, and on December 11, 2014, it formally reprimanded Chu for interfering with its investigation of her office.

 In 2012, a Chinese spy, Christine "Fang Fang" Fang, volunteered for Chu's campaign and is suspected to have used political connections to spy for the Chinese Communist Party.
 Chu was one of several Democratic politicians who were targeted.

-In 2015, The Intercept published an investigative work by Ali Gharib and Eli Clifton, assisted in part by the work of independent researcher Joanne Stocker, indicating that Chu received $11,150 from the People's Mujahedin of Iran (MEK) between January 2009 and September 2012, when the MEK was listed a Foreign Terrorist Organization.
-She is an advocate of the MEK.
+She has received campaign contributions from the People's Mujahedin of Iran (MEK).
+Chu later voted against a resolution "denouncing the horrors of socialism," and published an op-ed in the Whittier Daily News explaining it.

 On December 6, 2017, Chu was arrested during a protest outside of the U.S. Capitol.

-In 2019, Chu was named "honorary chairwoman" of the Forums for Peaceful Reunification of China, an organization opposed to Taiwanese independence.
+In 2019, Chu was named "honorary chairwoman" of the Forums for Peaceful Reunification of China, an organization advocating for Chinese unification.

 Chu accused Turkey, a NATO member, of inciting the conflict between Armenia and Azerbaijan over the disputed region of Nagorno-Karabakh.
 On October 1, 2020, she co-signed a letter to Secretary of State Mike Pompeo that condemned Azerbaijan's offensive operations against the Armenian-populated enclave of Nagorno-Karabakh, denounced Turkey's role in the Nagorno-Karabakh conflict and called for an immediate ceasefire.

 As of October 2022, Chu had voted in line with Joe Biden's stated position 100% of the time.